komiku-dev/.github/profile/README.md

 We are guided by a core set of beliefs that shape everything we build.
 We believe that foundational technology should be open to foster innovation and prevent vendor lock-in.
 We build our tools to empower creators—the heart of the industry—giving them more control and helping them reach a global audience.
 Above all, we are committed to making content accessible to everyone by design, ensuring it is a core feature, not an afterthought.

 ## Our Vision
 Our vision is a future where digital comics and novels are truly global and dynamic.
-We see a world where any story can be read by anyone, in any language, on any device—not as a static image, but as a rich, interactive experience.
+We see a world where any story can be read by anyone, in any language, on any device—not as a static image or simple text file, but as a rich, interactive experience.
 By breaking down the technical and linguistic barriers that exist today, we aim to foster a more interconnected and vibrant community of creators and readers.

 ## Our Approach
 We take a holistic approach by building a vertically integrated ecosystem.
-By developing the foundational format ourselves, we ensure that our Creator Studio, Translation Platform, and reader applications are deeply integrated.
+By developing the foundational formats ourselves, we ensure that our Creator Studio, Translation Platform, and reader applications are deeply integrated.
 This allows for a seamless experience from creation to consumption, something not possible when relying on disparate, legacy formats.

 ## Our Commitment to Open Source
 Openness is central to our strategy.
-Our foundational project, the Open Webtoon Format, is and always will be developed as a free and open-source standard under the permissive MIT License.
-We believe this is the only way to build a truly universal standard that benefits the entire community, and we actively welcome contributors to help us shape its future.
+Our foundational projects, including the **WebNovel Standard** and the **Webtoon Standard**, are and always will be developed as free and open standards under the permissive MIT License.
+We believe this is the only way to build truly universal standards that benefit the entire community, and we actively welcome contributors to help us shape their future.

 ---